 PROJECT DESCRIPTION AND BENEFITS

-- Technical Needs Analysis: compiling previous studies, collecting remaining data needs, and developing data collection methods for ongoing analysis, future EIRs and well-informed TDM solutions.
+- Existing Conditions: compiling previous studies, collecting remaining data needs, and developing data collection methods for ongoing analysis.

 - Recommended TDM Measures: a suite of neighborhood-specific TDM recommendations for CCSF Ocean campus, Balboa Reservoir and adjacent neighborhoods.